 Can I use Student Health as my primary care clinic while enrolled at WVU?

 Yes, you can establish care with a student health physician and receive routine exams and follow-up treatment for many chronic health conditions.
-To make a primary care appointment, call Student Health at 304-285-7200.
-If you are in need of an appointment for allergy injections, please complete this consent form and order sheet and bring it to your first appointment.
+If you need allergy injections, please complete this consent form and order sheet and bring it to your first appointment.
 Please read the forms thoroughly, so you have an understanding of our protocols and procedures.
-For ADHD treatment, schedule an appointment with the WVU Carruth Center, located on the second floor of the Health and Education Building.
+For ADHD treatment or counseling, schedule an appointment with the WVU Carruth Center, located on the second floor of the Health and Education Building.